s-arora-1987/sawyer_irl_project/README.md

   3.)
 You are almost ready to run the simulation.
 Double check if you have installed all the required plugins for moveit (esp moveit controllers)

-   - Run this command on the terminal:
+   - Add this line to the end of your ~/.bashrc file(running it on terminal or copying it to bashrc without the 'export' part doesn't work.
+Copy it as it is.):

    `export GAZEBO_MODEL_PATH=$HOME/catkin_ws/src/sawyer_irl_project/meshes:$GAZEBO_MODEL_PATH`